matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

 Two approaches (or both mixed) can be used in **Risk Assessment:**

-* **Quantitative approach** – Risk level is calculated by multiplying the risk likelihood and risk impact
+* **Quantitative approach** – Risk level is calculated by multiplying the risk likelihood & risk impact
 * **Qualitative approach** – Risk level can be determined using a risk matrix

 ### Determining the Impact